 A number of factors could contribute to delays in your tax refund — such as mistakes on your tax return, incorrect or changed mailing addresses, incorrect or changed names, problems with bank accounts, or delays simply due to volume.

-According to the IRS, the agency “issued more than 9 out of 10 refunds to taxpayers in less than 21 days last year.
-The same results are expected in 2013.”
+According to the IRS, the agency issues “most refunds in less than 21 calendar days.”
 If you file a paper tax return by mail, you can probably expect to receive your tax refund within 6 to 8 weeks after the IRS receives your return.
-If you file your tax return electronically (also known as “e-file”), you can probably expect to get your tax refund within three weeks after the IRS acknowledges receipt of your return.
+If you file your tax return electronically (also known as “e-file”), you can probably expect to get your tax refund within 3 weeks after the IRS acknowledges receipt of your return.

 These types of services are designed to benefit anyone who needs immediate cash and cannot wait to receive their next paycheck or tax refund.
 With both types of loans (refund anticipation loans and payday loans), there are fees and interest charged that will apply.
 Therefore, you are encouraged to shop around for the best deal before making a decision and signing anything.

 It’s important to watch out for potential tax scams.
 Remember, the IRS never sends you emails regarding your tax refund.
 Scammers often pose as the IRS and send emails to taxpayers, asking for information before their tax refund can be processed.
 The emails may appear legitimate and even say “From: IRS” or use their logo.
 But even if an email looks legitimate, do not respond to it!
 Scam emails are a common tactic used by criminals who are trying to do nothing more than steal your money and/or identity.
 So remember that the IRS does not communicate with taxpayers via email.
 If they have a question or need to get in touch with you, they will do so by sending you a notice via postal mail.